kevinwangsk/SONiC/doc/pmon-design.md

 ```

 ### NOTE ###
-Tranceiver related platform base API not defined in this phase, transceiver related CLI will be updated after that.
+Tranceiver and EEPROM related platform base API not defined in this phase, transceiver and EEPROM related CLI will be updated after that.

-for the sfputility, psuutility, user may want to keep a way to get real-time data from hardware rather than from DB for debug purpose, so we may keep sfputility, psuutility and only install them to pmon.
+For the sfputility, psuutility, user may want to keep a way to get real-time data from hardware rather than from DB for debug purpose, so we may keep sfputility, psuutility and only install them in pmon.

 ## 4. Pmon daemons dynamically loading ##